e-hat/plume/README.md

 # Plume 🦚

 ## About
-This is a strongly typed language that I've been writing a compiler for.
+This is a statically typed language that I've been writing a compiler for.
 A while ago it could emit a subset of x86-64 assembly but I am currently in the process of writing a WebAssembly backend instead, ~~which you can see on the `wasm` branch~~ which is being developed on the `main` branch.
 I'm tired of making feature branches when I'm the only one working on this lol.